korivikishore1991PersonalStuff/Notes_and_Interview_questions/Big_Data_terms.md

 Structured v Unstructured Data: This is one of the ‘V’s of Big Data i.e.Variety.
 Structured data is basically anything than can be put into relational databases and organized in such a way that it relates to other data via tables.
 Unstructured data is everything that can’t – email messages, social media posts and recorded human speech etc.

-CAP theorem in Big Data
-CAP Theorem is a concept that a distributed database system can only have 2 of the 3: Consistency, Availability and Partition Tolerance.
+CAP theorem in Big Data: CAP Theorem is a concept that a distributed database system can only have 2 of the 3: Consistency, Availability and Partition Tolerance.
 <p align="center">
   <img src="https://drive.google.com/uc?export=view&id=1S9vFVqt7aJ6Wzpxm1xYVtiAJIStjwrk2" width="650"/>
 </p>